-Vinyl doesn’t always get the best rep, but the material has myriad benefits, many of which make it a great choice for a kitchen.
-This material is improving in quality with new technologies and also offers a wide range of design opportunities that will suit a variety of kitchen ideas and styles.
+Vinyl is constantly improving in quality with new technologies, and also offers a wide range of design opportunities that will suit a variety of kitchen styles.

 Aside from a plethora of patterns and colors, you really have one key choice to make when selecting vinyl kitchen flooring – standard vinyl or luxury vinyl?
 The former is predictably cheaper, and tends to be available either as tiles or as one large sheet.